Sleep & Health

 We all know that the holidays can be a stressful time of year, but did you know that it’s also the busiest travel season?
 While some of us stay close to home to visit with family and friends, a lot of us will travel through multiple time zones.
 The majority of adults find it challenging to get enough sleep each night as it is, but traveling away from home can add stress and disrupt your sleep schedule.
 Even for the most seasoned traveler, the combination of stress and exhaustion from traveling can wreak havoc on your holiday celebrations.
+There are multiple things to keep in mind when prepping for holiday travel.

 To help you stay refreshed and in the holiday spirit, we’ve put together some tips that will help you manage your sleep while traveling for the holidays.